 SKAN, founded in 1968, has evolved beyond isolator manufacturing, offering global services, a renowned training academy, and in-house process specialists.
-SKAN supports customers with process design and validation for success.
+SKAN supports customers with process designs and validations for success.
 Aseptic Technologies, a SKAN group company, also stands as a leader in aseptic fill & finish solutions with a focus on the ATMP market.
-SKAN provides integrated isolated filling equipment worldwide, ensuring the highest sterility standards.
+SKAN provides aseptic process isolator solutions worldwide, ensuring the highest sterility standards.